bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 intended to remain confidential for significantly extended periods of time SHOULD NOT be protected with any elliptic curve, Diffie-Hellman, or factorization based primitive.

-# Acknowledgments

-We thank Patrick Longa for his invaluable comments and suggestions, as well as contributions to the text.

 --- back